Paul Carpenter Standley: Family

 His sister Penelope "Nellie" Standley was also a botanical collector.

 Honours

 Three genera of plants have been named after him; in 1932, botanist Alexander Curt Brade published Standleya, which is a genus of flowering plants from Brazil, belonging to the family Rubiaceae.
 Then in 1971, botanists R.M.
 King & H. Rob. published Standleyanthus, which is a genus of Central American plants in the boneset tribe within the sunflower family.
 Lastly in 1993, botanist Frank Almeda published Stanmarkia, which is a genus of flowering plants from Mexico and Guatemala, belonging to the family Melastomataceae.
 The name also honours another American botanist Julian Alfred Steyermark (1909–1988).
+He is also honoured in the naming of several species, including Simira standleyi.

+There are 6439 names of plant species published by Standl.